 - Learning often happens informally

-Let’s look at some practical guidelines you can implement in your workplace.
+Here are some practical guidelines you can implement in your workplace to improve learning transfer.

 Frame the Training